hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 2. Introduce `eth_uninstallFilter` and add acceptance and unit tests.
 3. Introduce `eth_getFilterChanges` and add acceptance and unit tests.
 4. Introduce `eth_getFilterLogs` and add acceptance and unit tests.
+5. Introduce `eth_newBlockFilter` and add acceptance and unit tests.